LMFDB/lmfdb/GettingStarted.md

     the same machine, they cannot all use port 37777 -- if they try, they can get very confused.
-In such a scenario, all involved should agree to using a sequence of port numbers from 37700 upwards and allocate one such number to each user, then add it to the command line: e.g.
+In such a scenario, all involved should agree to using a sequence of port numbers from 37700 upwards and allocate one such number to each user, editing their config.ini file with their personal port number.

-    ```
-       sage -python ./start-lmfdb.py --debug -p 37702
-    ```

-    To avoid having to remember that, it is a good idea to define an alias for this.  e.g. with bash you can insert the line

-    ```
-    function start_lmfdb () { sage -python ./start-lmfdb.py --debug -p 37702;}
-    ```

-    in your .bashrc file, so that all you have to type to start the server is `start_lmfdb`.

 * It is possible to use a different instance of the database.
 For many uses, using the default configuration (which uses a read-only database